robertgshaw/pacman/README.md

 6. Demonstrate competancy with basic web app design
 7. Demonstrate competancy with object oriented programming and polymorphism

 ## Immediate Next Steps
-1) Create landing page
+1) Create browser based client
-2) Put server onto AWS + enable access over open internet (vs today via) - starting with EC2 to learn
-3) Potentially, play around with ECS / EKS
+2) Put server into ECS on Amazon

 ## Longer Term Goals:
 1) Build out a browser based client - will use React for this
 2) Put onto AWS (did a proof of concept here with ECS + got it working); will ultimately move there
 3) Build actual pacman features into the game

 ## Project Design
 ### Server: